costrojs/costrojs.github.io/docs/template-syntax.md

 import BrowserWindow from '@site/src/components/BrowserWindow';
 ```

-Costro templates can be written in native Template String or with JSX, according to your needs.
+Costro templates can be written in native Template String or with JSX.
+When building large scale applications with Costro, JSX is recommended because it provides more readable templates and offers more flexibility than native string templates.

 ## Template String